Turkish Armed Forces

 The history of the Turkish Armed Forces began with its formation after the collapse of the Ottoman Empire.
-The Turkish military has traditionally perceived itself as the guardian of Kemalism, the official state ideology, especially of its emphasis on secularism, and has carried out two coups.
-From its first years, it has been involved in suppressing Kurdish rebellions, including the ongoing Kurdish–Turkish conflict (1978–present).

-After becoming a member of NATO in 1952, Turkey initiated a comprehensive modernization program for its armed forces, and was involved in the Korean War alongside South Korea and NATO.
+The Turkish military perceived itself as the guardian of Kemalism, the official state ideology, especially of its emphasis on secularism.
+After becoming a member of NATO in 1952, Turkey initiated a comprehensive modernization program for its armed forces.
+The Turkish Army sent 14,936 troops to fight in the Korean War alongside South Korea and NATO.
 Towards the end of the 1980s, a second restructuring process was initiated.
 The Turkish Armed Forces participate in an EU Battlegroup under the control of the European Council, the Italian-Romanian-Turkish Battlegroup.
 The TAF also contributes operational staff to the Eurocorps multinational army corps initiative of the EU and NATO.
-It is currently involved in the Syrian Civil War and the Cyprus dispute.

-The Turkish Armed Forces is the second largest standing military force in NATO, after the U.S. Armed Forces, and the thirteenth in the world, with an estimated strength of 775,000 military and paramilitary personnel in 2022.
+The TAF is the second largest standing military force in NATO, after the U.S. Armed Forces.
 Turkey is one of five NATO member states which are part of the nuclear sharing policy of the alliance, together with Belgium, Germany, Italy, and the Netherlands.
-A total of 50 U.S. B61 nuclear bombs are hosted at the Incirlik Air Base, the most of the five countries.